 - (1) WORKFORCE CAPABILITY and CAPACITY What are your WORKFORCE CAPABILITY and CAPACITY RESULTS?
-What are your RESULTS for KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including appropriate skills and staffing levels?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (2) WORKPLACE Climate What are your WORKPLACE climate results?
-What are your RESULTS for KEY MEASURES or INDICATORS of your WORKFORCE climate, including those for WORKFORCE health, security, accessibility, and services and benefits, as appropriate?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
-What are the results of your planet friendly initiatives with respect to workplace climate? - (3) WORKFORCE ENGAGEMENT What are your WORKFORCE ENGAGEMENT results?
-What are your RESULTS for KEY MEASURES or INDICATORS of WORKFORCE satisfaction and WORKFORCE ENGAGEMENT?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
-What are the results of your workforce satisfaction and workforce engagement with respect to your planet friendly initiatives? - (4) WORKFORCE Development What are your WORKFORCE and leader development RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of WORKFORCE and leader development?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
-What are the results of your planet friendly initiatives with respect to workforce development?
+What are your current LEVELS and TRENDS in KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including appropriate skills and staffing levels?
+HOW do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (2) WORKPLACE CLIMATE What are your WORKPLACE CLIMATE RESULTS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of your WORKFORCE climate, including those for WORKFORCE health, security, accessibility, and services and benefits, as appropriate?
+HOW do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the RESULTS of your PLANET FRIENDLY INITIATIVES with respect to WORKPLACE CLIMATE? - (3) WORKFORCE ENGAGEMENT What are your WORKFORCE ENGAGEMENT RESULTS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of WORKFORCE satisfaction and WORKFORCE ENGAGEMENT?
+HOW do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the RESULTS of your WORKFORCE satisfaction and WORKFORCE ENGAGEMENT with respect to your PLANET FRIENDLY INITIATIVES? - (4) WORKFORCE Development What are your WORKFORCE and leader development RESULTS?
+What are your current LEVELS and TRENDS in RESULTS for KEY MEASURES OF INDICATORS of WORKFORCE and leader development?
+HOW do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the RESULTS of your planet friendly initiatives with respect to WORKFORCE development?